 Remembrance Day takes place each year on May 4 to commemorate both civilians and members of the Netherlands Armed Forces who died in military conflicts and peacekeeping missions.

-The main Remembrance Day (Dodenherdenking) ceremonies are typically attended by the Dutch royal family as well as military leaders and veterans, with speeches and flower-laying ceremonies commemorating the soldiers and civilians who died fighting in wars across the world.
-Due to the social distancing measures, this year the public will not be present, however, the ceremony will go ahead and will be televised.
+National Remembrance Day in the Netherlands (Dodenherdenking) takes place each year on May 4.
+Dutch Remembrance Day is not a public holiday but is a national day of commemoration.
+The main Remembrance Day ceremonies are typically attended by the Dutch royal family as well as military leaders and veterans, with speeches and flower-laying ceremonies commemorating the soldiers and civilians who died fighting in wars across the world.

 Remembrance Day began as a memorial day specifically for those killed in World War II, but since 1961 it has also included victims of other military conflicts and peacekeeping missions.
 Since 1987, it has been organised by National Committee for 4 and 5 May (Nationaal Comité 4 en 5 mei), which is the main Dutch authority for war monuments and memorials.